Chandan9898Kumar/maching_coding/src/ResumeReadme/README.md

 5. `Paint :` Once the layout is ready, it can be painted pixel by pixel on the screen at the refresh rate of 60fps.

+6. Composing all layers together, to render the website on screen.

 NOTE :
 DOM parsing : DOM parsing is the process where the browser converts HTML code into a tree-like structure called the Document Object Model (DOM).